Used Ford Mondeo (Mk3, 2007-2014) review

 All third-generation Mondeos need to be serviced every 12,500 miles or 12 months.
 Services alternate between minor and major; for cars under four years old these are priced at £140-£205 and £175-£280 respectively.
 Once a car reaches its fourth birthday dealers offer fixed-price maintenance at £125 for a minor service, and £195 for a major check-up.

 All engines have a timing belt which must be renewed every eight years or 100,000 miles for £349.
 The cooling system should be flushed every 10 years or 125,000 miles (at £39), fresh brake fluid is needed every two years or 25,000 miles (at £39) while the air-con should be recharged every three years (£50).

 There have been four recalls for the third-generation Mondeo.
 The first was in April 2009 because of a fault with the anti-lock brakes.
 Then, in May 2009, the second recall affected Mondeo 2.0 TDCis, which could suffer from the braking system losing its power assistance when cold.

 The third campaign came in May 2011 because the headlights and indicators could suffer software errors, then in September 2013 it became apparent there was an issue with fuel leaks from the injection system.

 Driver Power owner satisfaction

-It shouldn’t be too surprising that the Mondeo managed just 129th place in our Driver Power 2016 satisfaction survey; it is a decade old.
+It shouldn’t be too surprising that the Mondeo managed just 129th place in our Driver Power 2016 satisfaction survey; it is well over a decade old.
 Owners love the practicality (it came 29th) and 74th for handling wasn’t bad.
 In-car tech was rated 103rd and performance 99th.